AmirhosseinHonardoust/Coffee-Shop-Profit-Predictor/README.md

 ### 3. Install the Package

 Install in editable mode.
-This pulls in all dependencies and registers the `coffee-generate-data`, `coffee-build-db`, `coffee-train`, and `coffee-score` commands:
+This pulls in all dependencies and registers the `coffee-build-db`, `coffee-train`, and `coffee-score` commands:

 ```bash
 pip install -e .